Permuton limits for some permutations avoiding a single pattern: Introduction

 We will describe classes of permutations whose corresponding permuton limits converge to the unique permuton whose support is given by the line $x+y = 1$.
 We denote this permuton by $\muJ$ and informally call it the anti-diagonal.
 Our results readily translate to a few other classes whose permuton limit is the unique permuton, denoted $\muI$, supported on the line $x-y = 0$.

 \begin{theorem} Fix nonnegative integers $k_1,k_2,k_3$, with $k_1$ and $k_3$ both strictly positive.
-For $\pi_n$ chosen uniformly at random from $\avn{J_{k_1}\oplus I_{k_2}\oplus J_{k_3}}$, the corresponding permuton $\mu_{\pi_n}$ satisfies where the convergence is in distribution with respect to the topology of weak convergence. \end{theorem} We note that classes of the form $\avn{I_{k_1} \oplus J_{k_2} \oplus I_{k_3}}$ are not necessarily in bijection with $\avn{I_{k_1+k_2+k_3}}$ and are much harder to analyze.
+For $\pi_n$ chosen uniformly at random from $\avn{J_{k_1}\oplus I_{k_2}\oplus J_{k_3}}$, the corresponding permuton $\mu_{\pi_n}$ satisfies where the convergence is in distribution with respect to the topology of weak convergence. \end{theorem}

+This theorem provides partial progress to the conjecture found on page 282 of \cite{diagconj} which states that any permutation class of the form $\avn{\alpha \oplus \beta}$ will have a permuton limit of $\muJ$.
+Our proof relies strongly on a bijection with $\avn{I_{k_1+k_2+k_3}}$.
+We note that classes of the form $\avn{I_{k_1} \oplus J_{k_2} \oplus I_{k_3}}$ are not necessarily in bijection with $\avn{I_{k_1+k_2+k_3}}$ and are much harder to analyze.
 In particular, this collection of classes contains $\avn{1324}$ which is notoriously difficult to study.
-We suspect that the permuton limit associated to uniform sampling from these classes would also converge to $\muJ$.

 We first define some more useful notation and then give an outline of the proof.

 We often wish to translate between continuous domains and discrete domains.
 For $0\leq a <c\leq n$ and $0\leq b < d \leq n $, let denote the axes-aligned continuous rectangle with corners at $(a,b)$ and $(c,d)$, with $R(c,d) = R((0,0),(c,d))$ for short.
 We note that the point $(c,d)$ is not contained in $R(c,d)$.
 The $i^{th}$ column of $R(n,n)$ is the rectangle $R((i-1,0),(i,n))$ and the $j^{th}$ row of $R(n,n)$ is the rectangle $R((0,j-1),(n,j)$.
 The $(i,j)^{th}$ box in $R(n,n)$ is the intersection of the $i^{th}$ column and the $j^{th}$ row.
 For a subset of points with nonnegative coordinates, $A= (i_k,j_k)_{k=1}^m$, we let For a permutation $\sigma \in S_n$ and a subset of indices $C\subset [n]$ define